mcmccaig/Sentiment-Analysis-of-the-NBA/README.md

 ```

 ## Scripts
-Scripts are provided to scrape the datasets from the web.
+Scripts are provided to scrape and clean the datasets from the web.
 Can be found here [[Link](https://github.com/mcmccaig/Sentiment-Analysis-of-the-NBA/tree/master/Scripts)]

 ## Datasets
 #### Tweets